‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 14.5 Anything else you can think of can go on your resume

-B: We’re giving you a guide here.
+This is supposed to be a guide.
 By no means is this definitive.
 If there’s something that’s not written here, but you think is relevant, go for it!
 My advice would be to make sure whatever else you add is either relevant to the job, or shows off your skills in some way.

-Internship FAQ is a slot for me to share things I’ve learned over the course of my internships (and probably early work years), so that you guys don’t have to trial and error this stuff like I did.
-It’s my way of giving back because I wish that when I was a freshman, a resource like TBC existed to help guide me to not wasting my time on things that don’t work.
+This is my way of giving back because I wish that when I was a freshman, a resource like TBC existed to help guide me to not wasting my time on things that don’t work.

 For content partnerships, plugs, or business deals, like our features on Woman Up 2017 or the APEX challenge, you can email email@example.com with your proposal and a summary of why that’s relevant for TBC’s audience.
 Don’t worry, we don’t charge money if you’re student run, just social media x-deals.